 A person does not need to use the word ‘whistleblower’ to be protected, however it may help the agency receiving the information to recognise the importance of the disclosure.
 The person also has no obligation to give the agency their name or contact details, however this can have implications as to how or whether a disclosure is investigated.

 What happens next?

 Whistleblower disclosures must be investigated unless an ‘authorised official’ determines that it fits one of the exceptions in the regulations.

-The RO Act has very short timeframes that an agency must adhere to when it receives a disclosure.
+The RO Act, as demonstrated below, has short timeframes that an agency must adhere to when it receives a disclosure.

 Extensions of time can be sought if more time is needed to complete an investigation.